PTiagorio/fikalab/Cloud/README.md

 AWS Lambda is a service that lets run code in Cloud or in other devices when working with AWS IoT Greengrass.

+Neste projeto este serviço foi utilizado para, juntamente com o IoT Greengrass, correr código no GoPiGo localmente.

 ## Cloud Pathway Explained

 The Raspberry Pi 3B+ is listening decisions taken in the blockchain, and after get some results it connects to the Cloud through **AWS IoT Core**, publishing an Message Queuing Telemetry Transport (MQTT) message that tells which direction is supposed to make.
 Then, the **AWS IoT Greengrass** subscribes that topic to the corresponding **AWS Lambda** function, that runs locally in the GoPiGo the function needed to move the same GoPiGo.

 ![Cloud Pathway](https://github.com/l-silvestre/fikalab/blob/master/Cloud/Images/image2.png)

-**Nota:** Detalhes de como foi enviado o MTQQ do Raspberry Pi 3B+ estático e como instalado o Greengrass no GoPiGo de forma ao mesmo se tornar um dispositivo de IoT e conseguir correr funções localmente podem ser encontrados na [pasta dos Raspberry Pi 3B+](http://www.dropwizard.io/1.0.2/docs/) neste projeto.
+**Nota:** Detalhes de como foi enviado o MTQQ do Raspberry Pi 3B+ estático e como instalado o Greengrass no GoPiGo de forma ao mesmo se tornar um dispositivo de IoT e conseguir correr funções localmente podem ser encontrados na [pasta dos Raspberry Pi 3B+](http://www.dropwizard.io/1.0.2/docs/) deste projeto.